Arthur Derounian

 Arthur Derounian (born Avedis Boghos Derounian (Աւետիս Պօղոս Տէրունեան), April 9, 1909 – April 23, 1991), also known as John Roy Carlson among many pen names, was an Armenian-American journalist and author, the best-selling author of Under Cover.

 Derounian wrote for the Armenian Mirror-Spectator, Fortune Magazine, the Council Against Intolerance and the Friends of Democracy.
-In the 1950s he founded and managed the Armenian Information Service, which made a number of publications.
-His exposé writing has been the subject of lawsuits.
+In the 1950s he founded and managed the Armenian Information Service.

 Derounian is also notable for editing the manifesto of Armenia's first Prime Minister, Hovhannes Kajaznuni.

 Personal life

-He was born to Boghos Derounian and Eliza Aprahamian in Dedeagach, Adrianople Vilayet, Ottoman Empire (today Alexandroupoli, Greece).
+He was born to Boghos Derounian and Eliza Aprahamian in Dedeagach, Adrianople Vilayet, Ottoman Empire.
 The Balkan Wars and First World War had an unsettling effect on the entire region, and his hometown repeatedly changed hands.
-The family moved several times, spending time in Turkey and Sofia, Bulgaria, where his brother Steven Derounian (who was later elected to the U.S. House of Representatives as a Republican from Long Island) was born.
+The family moved several times, spending time in Turkey and Sofia, Bulgaria, where his brother Steven Derounian (later elected to the U.S. House of Representatives) was born.
 Eventually the family emigrated to the United States, settling in Mineola, New York.
 He went on to study at New York University's School of Journalism.
-Later, he married Marie Nazarian and had a daughter named Elyse and a son named Robert.
+He married Marie Nazarian and had a daughter and a son.

 He died of a heart attack on April 23, 1991, while researching at the library of the American Jewish Committee on East 56th Street.

 Undercover work

 In 1933, Archbishop Leon Tourian was assassinated at the altar of his New York church.
 The assassins were members of the Dashnaks, a radical Armenian group who accused the Archbishop of treason to the Armenian national cause.
 Deeply shocked, Derounian spent the rest of his life opposing the Dashnaks as well as other violent radicals - in particular, fighting fascism and all forms of racism.

 During the 1948 Israeli-Arab War, Derounian also infiltrated among the Arabs fighting the newborn Israel, travelling extensively in the Arab parts of the expiring Mandatory Palestine as well as in Egypt and Syria.
-His position on the Israeli-Arab Conflict, at the conclusion of his book "Cairo to Damascus", was that "In the simplest of terms, Israel, as I saw it, represented Good; the Arab world represented Evil".
+His position on the Israeli-Arab Conflict, at the conclusion of his book Cairo to Damascus, was that "In the simplest of terms, Israel, as I saw it, represented Good; the Arab world represented Evil".